Ways to Give

 You may be able to use retirement assets to give now.
 Are you 70 1/2*?
 Do you have an IRA?
 Learn more about the benefits of making a Qualified Charitable Distribution (QCD) to the Community Foundation.

 The Charlevoix County Community Foundation provides general gift, estate, and financial planning information and does not provide legal, accounting, or other professional advice.
 For assistance in planning charitable gifts with tax and other financial implications, the services of appropriate professional advisors should be obtained.
 An attorney should be consulted for advice if your plans require preparation or revision of a will, trust, or other legal document.
-Tax issues can required specialized assistance too, as tax deductions may vary based on individual circumstances and applicable federal discount rates.
+Tax issues can require specialized assistance too, as tax deductions may vary based on individual circumstances and applicable federal discount rates.